 Our life on Earth is entwined with trees, even if we’re not always aware of their importance.
 It often takes a special moment for us remember the significance of something we can so easily take for granted.
 The Year 2017 is one such moment for trees and forests in the UK, this being the 800th anniversary of the Charter of the Forest.

 Environmental change is impacting Britain’s trees and forests with increasing frequency and severity, caused by human influences and/or natural ecological processes.
 Somerset owner William Theed replanted with different conifer species when Japanese larch in his woodland was the first in the UK attacked by Phytophthora ramorum.
 Photo Gabriel Hemery.
 An important national survey

 I am currently working on a global crowdsourcing project T20Q, which stands for Top 20 Questions for Forestry and Landscapes.
 Have you had your say about issues of importance?

 Our Forests member Jonathon Porritt, explains why he thinks it is that we love our forests and trees so much we are willing to fight to protect them.
 Watch the film.

-“The Panel’s report offers reassurance on many, but not all, of the concerns of Our Forests and the many grassroots campaigners and forest community groups who stood
+Our Forests has issued a short response to the Independent Panel on Forestry’s report issued earlier today.
+Robin Maynard, coordinator, Our Forests said, “The Panel’s report offers reassurance on many, but not all, of the concerns of Our Forests and the many grassroots campaigners and forest community groups who stood

 The much heralded report by the Independent Panel on Forestry on the future of forestry in England was released this morning.
 It is anticipated that the Government will take until January 2013 to consider the Panel’s recommendations and that the suspension on sales of public forests will be extended until